Imperial examination: General discussion of late imperial system

 Reformers charged that the set format of the "eight-legged essay" stifled original thought, and satirists portrayed the rigidity of the system in novels such as The Scholars.
 In the twentieth century, the New Culture Movement portrayed the examination system as a cause for China's weakness in such stories as Lu Xun's "Kong Yiji".
 Some have suggested that limiting the topics prescribed in examination system removed the incentives for Chinese intellectuals to learn mathematics or to conduct experimentation, perhaps contributing to the Great Divergence, in which China's scientific and economic development fell behind Europe.

 However, the political and ethical theories of Confucian classical curriculum have also been likened to the classical studies of humanism in European nations which proved instrumental in selecting an "all-rounded" top-level leadership.
 British and French civil service examinations adopted in the late 19th century were also heavily based on Greco-Roman classical subjects and general cultural studies, as well as assessing personal physique and character.
 US leaders included "virtue" such as reputation and support for the US constitution as a criterion for government service.
 These features have been compared to similar aspects of the earlier Chinese model.
 In the British civil service, just as it was in China, entrance to the civil service was usually based on a general education in ancient classics, which similarly gave bureaucrats greater prestige.
 The Oxbridge ideal of the civil service was identical to the Confucian ideal of a general education in world affairs through humanism.
-Well into the 20th century, classics, literature, history and language remained heavily favoured in British civil service examinations.
+Well into the 20th century, classics, literature, history and language remained heavily favored in British civil service examinations.
 In the period between 1925 and 1935, 67 percent of British civil service entrants consisted of such graduates.